timalbert/livefortheline/source/_updates/2022-09-06-hope-through-terminal-illness.blade.md

 <h2>What is your hope?</h2>

-Despondency presses in during moments like this asking, what hope is there to escape your inevitable death?
+<p>Despondency pressed in asking, what hope do you have facing inevitable death?
+The cure I longed to hear about from my doctors, I heard afresh through God's word.</p>

-The cure I longed to hear about from my doctors, I heard afresh through God's word.
 Sitting on my in-laws' guest bed, I silently raised my hands in praise.
 It was the word I needed to hear.
 A reminder of the hope I cling to even when all else is lost.
 Jesus is the one who, by his wounds, heals our sentence of death (Isaiah 53:5).

 David Powilson helps me to see <a href="https://www.crossway.org/books/gods-grace-in-your-suffering-tpb/" class="text-yellow-500">God's grace through suffering</a> writing: